SeriousOldMan/Simulator-Controller/Docs/Tyre Compounds.md

 A car rule defines a pattern to identify a car / track combination (where a "*" stands for all possible matches).
 On the right side of the car rule you can then give a list of tyre compound mappings or reference an identifier of a predefined tyre compound mapping from the first section.

-In the above example you see a couple of car specific rules and a *match all* rule "*.*=*->Dry", which is used, when no specific car rule is available.
+In the above example you see a couple of car specific rules and a *match all* rule "*;*=*->Dry", which is used, when no specific car rule is available.
 This *match all* rule will map the first compound of the given unknown car to a generic Dry tyre compound.
 Even if the car has more compounds available, only the first one will be usable in the Simulator Controller applications and it will be named always "Dry".

 Here is another example, this time for *rFactor 2*: